abdelkd/kaizen/0 - Inbox/David Talk.md

 - use url as a state
 - use normal variables if its calculated
 - Use external store hook for client-only
+- Use selector for less rerendering
+- Start with useState -> refactor better -> simplify